 Next, click SSH on the bottom of the left pane to expand the menu, and then click Tunnels.
 Enter the local port number you want to use to access Jupyter on your local machine.
 Choose

 8000 or greater to avoid ports used by other services, and set the destination as

 :8888 is the number of the port that Jupyter Notebook is running on.

-Now click the Add button, and the ports should appear in the Forwarded ports list:
+Click the Add button, and the ports should appear in the Forwarded ports list:

 Finally, click the Open button to connect to the server via SSH and tunnel the desired ports.
 Navigate to

-http://localhost:8000 (or whatever port you chose) in a web browser to connect to Jupyter Notebook running on the server.
+http://localhost:8000 (or the port you chose) in a web browser to connect to Jupyter Notebook running on the server.
 Ensure that the token number is included, or enter the token number string when prompted at

-This section goes over the basics of using Jupyter Notebook.
 If you don’t currently have Jupyter Notebook running, start it with the

-jupyter notebook command.
+jupyter notebook command:

 You should now be connected to it using a web browser.
 Jupyter Notebook is a very powerful tool with many features.
 This section will outline a few of the basic features to get you started using the Notebook.
 Jupyter Notebook will show all of the files and folders in the directory it is run from, so when you’re working on a project make sure to start it from the project directory.